spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/05-install-manage-maas-pcg.md

 4. Click the **Create Private Cloud Gateway** button and select **MAAS**.
 Private Gateway installation instructions are displayed.

 5. Note the pairing code displayed in the Instructions section of the page.
 You will input this code when you use the installer.
+This pairing code is valid for 24 hours.

 6. To invoke the installer, copy the following code snippet to your terminal.